 When the going gets tough, call to mind your social change mission.
 Also, reach out for help.
 Walden University has many great resources

-including support courses, workshops, and tutoring in the Center for Academic Excellence.
+including support courses, workshops, and tutoring in the Office of Academic Support.

 Why I enjoy teaching at Walden: